Marsheaux

 Marsheaux is a Greek synthpop duo formed in Athens in 2003.
 The group is composed of vocalists, songwriters and keyboardists Marianthi Melitsi and Sophie Sarigiannidou.
 The name Marsheaux is derived from the first syllable of each band member's name.
 Both members sing almost exclusively in English.
-Andy McCluskey of OMD said about this band: "I do have a soft spot for Marsheaux I have to say.
+Andy McCluskey of Orchestral Manoeuvres in the Dark (OMD) said about this band: "I do have a soft spot for Marsheaux I have to say.
 They have a certain sort of wispy, melancholic charm".

 History

 Marianthi Melitsi and Sophie Sarigiannidou were born in Thessaloniki, Greece.
 In 2000, they moved to Athens and founded Marsheaux in 2003 to further their appreciation of electronic pop music.
 In 2015, they explained to a music blog called AZLTRON the origin of the band: "We were at a Depeche Mode party in Athens 12 years ago, and the guys from Undo Records told us that we can only play Depeche Mode themes in our synths.
 So we decided to form a band and make a track for a compilation they were working on, called Nu Romantics.
 We did a cover of Gershon Kingsley's "Popcorn", we found a name, and won the bet.
 We are very glad we won the bet cause if we hadn't, we would have to clean their warehouse and keep it clean for a whole year".

 Marsheaux came to national prominence in Greece with their debut single, a cover of Gershon Kingsley's "Popcorn".
 The single received extensive airplay in Greece and mainland Europe.
 They continued to gain international recognition for their remixes of "Will I Ever" by In Vox featuring Andy Bell of Erasure.

 Now signed to Undo Records, Marsheaux released their debut album E-Bay Queen in June 2004.
-The album played heavily on Marsheaux's stated influences of The Human League, Orchestral Manoeuvres in the Dark, New Order, Erasure, Yazoo and Depeche Mode.
+The album played heavily on Marsheaux's stated influences, which include OMD, the Pet Shop Boys, Sparks, John Foxx and Depeche Mode.
 E-Bay Queen was critically well received internationally.

 In December 2006, Undo Records released Sophie and Marianthi's follow up album Peekaboo.
 The album included two covers, "Regret" by New Order and "The Promise" by When in Rome.
 The site Electronically Yours rated it "Album of the Year 2007".
 The single "Hanging On" was released in 2007.